The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 3. In the context of an Express server, what logic belongs in a model vs. a controller?
 4. How do you structure a server directory to implement MVC?
 5. Why does a Model use `static` methods instead of instance methods?

+## Key Concepts

+* **Separation of Concerns** — the principle of dividing a program into distinct sections, each responsible for a specific aspect of the application's functionality.
+* **Model-View-Controller (MVC)** — an architectural pattern that organizes application code into three distinct layers: Models, Views, and Controllers.
+  * **Model** — the layer responsible for storing and managing application data.
+It provides a set of methods (an interface) for interacting with that data in a predictable, controlled manner.
+  * **View** — the layer responsible for rendering data and providing user interfaces (buttons, forms, etc.) that allow users to see and request changes to the data.
+  * **Controller** — the layer responsible for managing interactions between Views and Models.
+It parses user inputs from requests, invokes the appropriate Model methods, and sends responses back to the View.
+* **Static Methods** — methods defined on a class itself rather than on instances.
+Used in Models so that a class acts as a namespace for data-management functions (like `Math.random()`) without needing to instantiate objects.
+* **Code Monolith** — a single, large, tightly coupled codebase that contains all application components, making it difficult to scale, maintain, and deploy.

 ## Organization and Separation of Concerns